 To have coverage start on January 1, 2018, you need to apply by December 15, 2017.
 That’s when open enrollment ends.
 You can’t get coverage for 2018 beyond that date unless you qualify for a Special Enrollment Period.

 Avoid a penalty for not carrying health insurance

 If you didn’t have health insurance in 2017, you may have to pay a $695 per person penalty or 2.5 percent of your annual income, whichever is higher on your tax return due in April 2018.

 When it comes to coverage in 2018, you have until Dec.
 15, 2017 to enroll and avoid a penalty for not having health insurance in 2018.

 You don’t have to worry about this penalty if your income is low enough that you don’t have to file a tax return.

 You are also exempt from this law if you are a member of certain religious groups, a participant in a recognized health care sharing ministry, or are a member of a federally recognized tribe.

-You also won’t be penalized if your premiums would cost more than 8% of your family income.
+You also won’t be penalized if your premiums would cost more than 8.16 percent of your family income.

 Make sure you have health insurance coverage

 Remember, paying a fine for not carrying health insurance does not qualify you for any medical care coverage.
 If you don’t have insurance, you may pay a fine and be liable for catastrophic medical bills if you have a serious medical event.